csccva/ENCCS_WWH/docs/11-gpu-porting.md

 - Try to use libraries whenever possible.
 - Consider refactoring of the loops.
 - Check the memory access patterns
-   - on CPU adjacent locations of mememory need to be accessed close in time.
+   - on CPU adjacent locations of memory need to be accessed close in time.
    - on GPU adjacent locations of memory need to be accessed by adjacent threads.
 - Real life example of porting.